Vienna to Budapest 5-nights (Active)

 This 5-night tour from Vienna to Budapest is a "sporty" experience for travelers interested in covering longer cycling distances each day.
 The active option described here treats you an average of 54 miles each day.
 If you're looking for a more leisurely cycling option, check out the Vienna to Budapest (Classic) tour.

-On this bike path you will explore lowland forests, original villages and magical cities.
-Of course the 3 metropolises Vienna, Bratislava and Budapest are the best-known.
+On this bike path you will explore lowland forests, original villages, and magical cities.
+Of course the 3 metropolises Vienna, Bratislava, and Budapest are the best-known.

 Highlights

-- 3 metropolises Vienna, Bratislava and Budapest
+- 3 diverse Capital Cities: Vienna, Bratislava & Budapest

 - Rye Island, a real natural paradise